opensearch-project/OpenSearch/modules/search-pipeline-common/src/main/java/org/opensearch/search/pipeline/common/README.md

 Following the format of the YAML files in [`rest-api-spec.test.search_pipeline`](../../../../../../../yamlRestTest/resources/rest-api-spec/test/search_pipeline), you should be able to create your own YAML test file to exercise your new processor.

+To run the tests, from the root of the OpenSearch repository, you can run `./gradlew :modules:search-pipeline-common:yamlRestTest`.

 7. Finally, the processor is ready to used in a cluster.

 To use the new processor, make sure the cluster is reloaded and that the new processor is accessible.